October 13, 2025

 Native video player with frame capture: Play videos (MP4, WebM, YouTube embeds) directly on your canvas, capture exact frames with one click, and organize video references alongside images.
 Perfect for screen recording backgrounds and content creation

-Mind mapping tools: Draw connections between ideas visually to see relationships and develop concepts
+Connector system: Draw visual connections between ideas to see relationships and develop concepts

-PDF reader built-in: Read and extract content from research documents without switching apps
+PDF reader built-in: Read, annotate, and extract content from research documents without switching apps

-Real-time collaboration: Work seamlessly with your team without lag or conflicts, all on the same canvas
+Real-time collaboration: Work with your team without lag or conflicts, all on the same canvas

 AI-powered search: Use natural language to find anything across all your projects quickly